-On 3 February 2016, the Insurance Supervision Directorate of the Central Bank of Ireland (the "Central Bank") published its programme of themed inspections (the "Programme"), reflecting its supervisory priorities for 2016 and anticipating areas of emerging risk.
+On 14 December 2015, the Central Bank of Ireland (the "Central Bank") published its programme of themed inspections (the "Programme"), reflecting its supervisory priorities for 2016 and anticipating areas of emerging risk.

-The Programme highlights the areas identified by the Central Bank where it feels supervised entities may need to raise compliance standards.
+The Programme highlights the areas identified by the Central Bank where it feels regulated entities may need to raise compliance standards.

 Overview of the proposed themes

 The Programme, which supplements the Central Bank's day to day supervisory work, will focus on 12 areas, building on the supervisory work in 2015 in the areas of cyber-security, operational risk and pricing of investment funds:

 - Outsourcing Arrangements – service level agreements and operational arrangements with outsourcing providers for Investment Firms, Fund Managers and Fund Service Providers;

 - AIFM's adherence to Programme of Activities – review of AIFM's adherence to their programme of activity;